Source-Controller/gatsby-nehalm/README.md

 ## Installation

+> See [this repo](https://github.com/nehalist/gatsby-starter-nehalem) for a quick start!

 This is the mono repo containing the demo __and__ the theme.
 Check the [theme-specific README](theme/README.md) for further details on the theme.